xleviator/hardkeyboard/README.md

 # hardkeyboard
-Even more pretentious than dvorak.
+Even more pretentious than dvorak. (proof of concept)

+## Usage
+hardkeyboard
+hardkeyboard hard